 The entry of a claim serving as coverage for covered bonds in the cover register or its deletion from the cover register does not require the consent of the debtor or the third party concerned and the issuer generally does not have an obligation to inform the debtor or the third party concerned of the entry of the claim in the cover register.
-As an exception, the debtor of a claim and the counterparty to a derivative instrument entered in the cover register may at any time, and an interested party may in a justified case, request information as to whether the claim or derivative instrument that is related thereto has been entered in the cover register.
+However, under the updated wording of the ECBA, the issuer shall incur an obligation to notify the debtor of entry of a claim in the cover register if the issuer estimates that it is objectively likely that the separation of a covered bond portfolio will take place.
+In this case, the issuer notifies the debtor of entry of the claim in the cover register before the separation of the covered bond portfolio.
+If it is mandatory to notify the debtor of entry of a claim securing covered bonds in the cover register, the issuer shall publish the information on its website and also in the Estonian Official Gazette (in Estonian: Ametlikud Teadaanded) or in at least one daily national newspaper.
+Additionally, such information must be published, in addition to Estonia, in other EEA countries where the immovable property securing a mortgage credit is located or where the debtor of the claim is registered.
+The debtor of a claim and the counterparty to a derivative instrument entered in the cover register may at any time, and an interested party may in a justified case, request information as to whether the claim or derivative instrument that is related thereto has been entered in the cover register.
 The obligation to provide the information lies with the issuer, the cover pool administrator and the bankruptcy trustee for the covered bond portfolio.